 The area is visited by tourists who are interested in local tribes and their culture and pristine nature.
 There are several villages in the area which can be visited to get to know the local people.

-Longwa Village - Another place to visit in Mon district is Longwa village also know as Lungwa village.
-It is one of the largest villages in Mon and is situated about 35 km from the Mon town.
+Longwa Village - Another place to visit in the Mon district is Longwa village also known as Lungwa village.
+It is one of the largest villages in Mon and is situated about 35 km from Mon town.
 The village is located right on the India – Myanmar border.
-In fact, part of the village is on both countries and the people here live without recognising the international border which both the countries government also seem to have accepted.
+In fact, part of the village is in both countries and the people here live without recognising the international border which both the countries' governments also seem to have accepted.

-Some of the other places that can be visited from Mon district is Chui Village, Naganimora, a visit to the local market for local Handicrafts.
+Some of the other places that can be visited in the Mon district are Chui Village, Naganimora, and a visit to the local market for local Handicrafts.

 Local People and their Culture

 Mon is the home of the Konyak Nagas, the famous headhunters of Nagaland.
-The people here have a traditional tattoo on their face and wear bird feathers on their head.
+The people here have traditional tattoos on their faces and wear bird feathers on their heads.
 The Konyak Nagas are known as experienced and skilled craftsmen and artists.
 Their house is decorated with skulls, of heads, they have hunted over many centuries, and also with hornbill beaks, elephant tusks, horns etc. The tribal leader is known as the Angh.
 The Anghs have the largest house in the village with a human skull display in the front.